 Under current Bermuda law, the Company is not subject to income taxes in Bermuda.
-The Company has received an undertaking from the Minister of Finance in Bermuda that, in the event of any taxes being imposed which are computed on profits or income or computed on any capital asset, gain or appreciation or any tax in the nature of estate duty or inheritance tax, the Company will be exempt from such taxation in Bermuda until March 2035.
+The Company and its Bermuda subsidiaries have received an assurance from the Minister of Finance in Bermuda that, in the event of any taxes being imposed which are computed on profits or income or computed on any capital asset, gain or appreciation or any tax in the nature of estate duty or inheritance tax, the Company will be exempt from such taxation in Bermuda until March 2035.

-The Company has elected to be treated as a U.S. domestic insurance company for U.S. federal tax purposes under section 953(d) of the U.S. Internal Revenue Code and is therefore subject to income taxation in the U.S.
+The Company, has elected to be treated as a U.S. domestic insurance company for U.S. federal tax purposes under Section 953(d) of the U.S. Internal Revenue Code and is therefore subject to income taxation in the U.S.